avi-2-avi/avi-2-avi/README.md

 Things to know about me:

-* Specializing in MLOps and Deep Learning solutions
+* Specializing in Software Engineering and MLOps.
 * Have experience with Software and Cloud Engineering

 ✨ Nice to meet y'all! ✨ ¡Un gusto en conocerlos! ✨ Ravi de vous rencontrer! ✨